LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 Before any table or schema object is created, the `VERSION_HISTORY` table is created using `CreateVersionHistory.createTableIfNeeded(adminSchemaName, adapter);`  This table includes VERSION_HISTORY for resources created in the schema.
 If an object in the schema is updated, then the VERSION_HISTORY table must be updated to track the changes.

-The `VERSION_HISTORY` table enables Tenant version isolation, so upgrades and patches are separately applied to the schema the tenant belongs.
+The `VERSION_HISTORY` table enables Tenant version isolation, so upgrades and patches are separately applied to the schema to which the tenant belongs.
 Specifically, if the tenant shares the table definitions with another client, the patching is applied to both tenants at the same time.
 If the tenant has a specific schema, the table definitions may be updated independent of each other.

 The `CreateVersionHistory` class controls the creation the `VERSION_HISTORY` table.
 Importantly, the VERISON_HISTORY table does not support migrations and changes.
 The Primary Key has a corresponding index `PK_VERSION_HISTORY`, and the code does not support updating the index.